Cloud Key Management

 Be the ultimate arbiter of access to your data

 Key Access Justifications works with Cloud EKM to greatly advance the control you have over your data.
 It’s the only product that gives you visibility into every request for an encryption key, a justification for that request, and a mechanism to approve or deny decryption in the context of that request.
-These controls are covered by Google’s integrity commitments and are currently in beta.
+These controls are covered by Google’s integrity commitments.

 Cloud Key Management Service documentation